 I’ve always wanted to have a chalkboard wall in my home, and I thought I’d share my experience with you here.
-Not only does it serve as a beautiful statement wall, but also it has been extremely functional.
+Not only does it serve as a beautiful chalkboard paint wall, but it has also been extremely functional.
 I use it every day!
 Ever since I was a little girl in elementary school, I’ve always wanted to be the one chosen to erase the chalkboard.
 The teachers always felt that it was a punishment for some strange reason, but it was FUN to us kids!
 This is why sometimes being the good girl doesn’t pay off.

 Product List: